Briwatson5220/Acceleromotor_SGS/README.md

 (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz."

 Raw data inlcudes 561 time and frequency domain variables for each measurement.
-The attached process extracts just the Mean and Standard Deviation information and summarizes that for each Subject and Activity.
+The attached script extracts just the Mean and Standard Deviation information and summarizes that for each Subject and Activity.
+Extract [Acceleromotor data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to working directory

 You can read the data set into R using the following code...
 (Thanks [David Hood](https://class.coursera.org/getdata-016/forum/thread?thread_id=50)!)